Learning Compact Boolean Networks: Learning Compact Boolean Networks

 We remark on the relation to prior works and the overhead of the proposed method.
 As mentioned in \cref{sec:intro}, \citet{petersen2022deep,petersen2024convolutional} and \citet{ruttgers2025light} randomly sample the connection and keep it fixed during training.
 To allow learning connections, \citet{bacellar2024differentiable} and \citet{fojcik2025lilogic} propose to parameterize the connections with additional weight matrices.
 A Boolean layer with $\din$ input neurons and $\dout$ output neurons additionally maintains a weight matrix $W_{\text{link}} \in \sR^{\din \times \dout}$.
 However, such large matrices are often impractical: for a typical medium-sized model in \citet{petersen2024convolutional}, $W_{\text{link}}$ for a single layer can consume over 3400 GB of memory.
 In contrast, our method learns the network connection without additional parameters.
-Nevertheless, compared to \citet{petersen2022deep,petersen2024convolutional}, it does introduce mild computational and memory overhead during training (but not at inference): EMAs are tracked (a scalar per neuron), and resampling is performed periodically.
-However, these overheads are typically negligible compared to the overall training cost.